 - Only wash full loads.

 - Hang to dry whenever and wherever possible.
 This saves energy and extends the life of your clothes.
+We recently got one of those laundry umbrella things and I am OBSESSED.

 - Sunlight is a fabulous “bleaching” agent, great for making stains disappear on lighter fabric.
 Turn darker clothes inside out if you are worried about fading.

 - If using a dryer, turn down the heat and use wool dryer balls!
 These reduce static and overall drying time.
 You can add a few drops of essential oils to replace dryer sheets if having a scent is important to you.
+DO NOT leave dryer lint outside for the birds – most of our clothing contains plastic fibres and lint can become water-logged in nest or be ingested causing death.

 - Wooden drying racks can become mildewy in humid environments, so keep an eye on that.
 Lots of great suggestions for mitigating it after the fact on this post.